Becoming a physician would give me the opportunity to learn more while giving back to other people.

 It’s very important to me to set an example for my three children.

-First-generation BIS student Marisela Perez, balances a career and family life while fulfilling her dream of earning a bachelor's degree.
+First-generation BIS student Marisela Perez, balanced a career and family life while fulfilling her dream of earning a bachelor's degree.

 The experience of working at a shelter while a BIS student helped me make up my mind to go on and pursue a nursing degree.